MathieuNls/phd-seminar/02_relworks.md

 ![Lifecyle of a report [@Bugzilla2008]<span data-label="fig:bug-lifecyle"></span>](media/bzLifecycle.png)

-Figure \[fig:bug-lifecyle\] presents the life cycle of a report.
+Figure  \ref{fig:bug-lifecyle} presents the life cycle of a report.
 When a report is submitted by an end-user, it is set to the
 <span>UNCONFIRMED</span> state until it receives enough votes or that a
 user with the proper permissions modifies its status to